- Influence of Celebrity Wedding Dresses - November 26, 2023

 Dressing Right for the Big Day

 From jeans and a tee to funky prints and revealing dresses, now you know what not to wear to a wedding.
-Remember to keep things simple and streamlined, and avoid clothes that are too revealing.
+Remember to keep things simple and streamlined, and avoid too revealing clothes.

-Try on a few different evening gowns or other outfits that will make you feel good without clashing with the wedding party.
-Colors like red, black, and metallics should be avoided as well as loud patterns.
+Try on a few evening gowns or other outfits that make you feel good without clashing with the wedding party.
+Colors like red, black, and metallics should be avoided, as well as loud patterns.

 Shop our amazing selection of gorgeous dresses to help you feel fabulous on the big day.Back to Main Hub